 GOOD FOOD + GOOD MUSIC + GOOD CONVERSATION = WELLNESS.

-If you could have a mantra to transform one thing about RRGraph, what would it be?
+If you could have a mantra to transform one thing, what would it be?

-Rasid is a “One Piece” fan, and he’s also a proud Malayan band’s listener who sings about love and desperation.
-You can hit him through his LinkedIn.
+Rasid is a “One Piece” fan, he’s also a proud Malayan band’s listener who sings about love and desperation.
+You can hit Rasid through LinkedIn.
+To say the least, make sure to read our founder talks series about business sustainability.